Why are house prices still rising despite the downturn?

 Only houses which are exempt from the H2 residence restrictions would be available for purchase by wealthier buyers from the rest of the country, these being outside the scope of these policies.

-The above would help the success rate of individual housing transactions themselves, causing a general improvement in the number of house sales able to be made.
+The above would help by improving the success rate of individual housing transactions themselves, causing a general improvement in the number of house sales able to be made.

 In peacetime (i.e. whilst our country is not at war with another), residential planning consents should be delegated to all local town or parish councils for them to determine, depending upon local housing need.